danburzo/selery/README.md

 Both types of nodes share a common structure:

 - `identifier` (String) — the pseudo-class or pseudo-element;
-- `argument` (Array|Object) — the argument to the pseudo-class / pseudo-element;
+- `argument` (Anything) — the argument to the pseudo-class / pseudo-element;

 In CSS, there is more than one way to interpret the argument passed to pseudo-classes and pseudo-elements which expressed with the function notation.
-Some pseudo-classes, such as '\*-child', use the `An+B` microsyntax, others accept a list of selectors.
+Some pseudo-classes, such as `:nth-*()`, use the `An+B microsyntax`, others accept a list of selectors.

-Currently, arguments passed to the pseudo-classes `:where`, `:is`, and `:not` are parsed as a `SelectorList` when the `recursive` parsing option is enabled.
-In all other cases, the `argument` property of the node will contain the array of unparsed tokens.
+You can control how the microsyntaxes get applied to the pseudo-classes and pseudo-elements with the `syntax` option on the `parse()` method.

 ## Supported selectors